 Editor’s note: This story has been updated with new information.

-To coincide with the return to travel, the government has announced the long-awaited list of its traffic light system, which categorises destinations based on their coronavirus risk level: green for low-risk destinations, amber for medium-risk destinations and red for the highest-risk destinations.
+The government is currently using a traffic light system, which categorises destinations based on their coronavirus risk level: green for low-risk destinations, amber for medium-risk destinations and red for the highest-risk destinations.

-Amber arrivals are also eligible for England’s Test to Release scheme.
+Non-vaccinated amber arrivals who are subject to quarantine are also eligible for England’s Test to Release scheme.
 With that, amber arrivals must quarantine for five full days.
-After their fifth day of quarantine, they can purchase and take an additional PCR test.
+After their fifth day of quarantine they can purchase and take an additional PCR test.
 If the test returns a negative result, they can forgo the rest of their quarantine period, although they will still need to take the day-eight test — even though they’ve already exited quarantine.

 See the following other lists for the countries in the green and red categories:

-Here are the 167 countries and territories that are currently on the amber list as of 4 a.m. on 8 June, noting that until that date, Afghanistan, Bahrain, Costa Rica, Egypt, Sri Lanka, Sudan and Trinidad and Tobago will remain amber:
+Here are the 130 countries and territories currently on the amber list as of 4 a.m. on 30 August, noting that, until that date, the most recent moves will remain on the respective green and red lists:

 - Burkina Faso